 MWRA adjusts the alkalinity and pH of Wachusett water to reduce its corrosivity in order to minimize the leaching of lead and copper from service lines and home plumbing systems into the water.
-In June 1996, the Interim Corrosion Control (ICC) facility went on-line and is providing the optimal corrosion control now achievable to communities east of and including Marlborough.
-The target pH is between 7 and 8 pH units.
+In June 1996, the Interim Corrosion Control (ICC) facility went on-line and is providing corrosion control to communities east of and including Marlborough.
+On July 27, the pH target was increased to 9.0.